Need-to-Know A-Z Index

 Every classroom is stocked with sanitizing wipes, and hand sanitizer is available in classroom hallways, as well as lobbies and building entrances.
-As of March 7, face masks are no longer required indoors, pursuant to current L.A.
+Face masks are strongly recommended but no longer required indoors, pursuant to current L.A.
 County Public Health guidelines.

 How do I get the trash can in my office emptied?